 • ACES: Abrupt Changes in Ecosystem Services and Wellbeing in Mozambican Woodlands?
 A large ESPA funded project, looking at how livelihoods change as land is converted from woodland to agriculture in Mozambique.
 ACES has its own website here .

 • iREDD+ (Impacts of Reducing Emissions from Deforestation and Forest Degradation and Enhancing Carbon Stocks), an EU project looking at the impacts of reducing emissions from deforestation in SE Asia.
 We have focused our work on swidden agriculture and its intensification, as well as the conversion to rubber plantations, all in Northern Laos.
-Nick Berry is working on this project as part of his post doc on tropical land use change.

 I have also worked for UK Department for International Development, (DFID) providing consultancy and research services to their Africa department on issues relating to REDD.

 In 2009 I worked at the Parliamentary Office of Science and Technology producing a briefing note on deforestation for MPs and Peers.
 I used to be the secretary of the Royal Society's Global Environmental Research Committee and part of their Frontiers of Science Programme.
 From 2002-2005 I worked as the international project officer of the SOLAS (Surface Ocean - Lower Atmosphere Study) at UEA.
 Before that I taught English in China and worked at a design agency.